armory/docs-cdaas/content/en/get-started/lambda/index.md

 In this section, you declare your Lambda function artifacts.
 You have an entry for each deployment region.

-The function is named `just-sweet-potatoes` in each S3 bucket, but the `functionName` is unique each entry in the `artifacts` collection.
+The function is named `just-sweet-potatoes` in each S3 bucket, but the `functionName` is unique for each entry in the `artifacts` collection.
 For this guide, the target name is appended to the function's name to create the `functionName` value for each entry.